Skip to main content

 Maintaining HPG Axis Function during TRT

-When the body detects sufficient levels of exogenous testosterone, it initiates a that shuts down its natural production.
+When the body detects sufficient levels of exogenous testosterone, it initiates a negative feedback loop that shuts down its natural production.
 The hypothalamus reduces GnRH, the pituitary stops producing LH and FSH, and the testes cease producing testosterone and sperm, which can lead to testicular atrophy and infertility.
 To counteract this, adjunctive therapies are used.

 • Protocol ComponentGonadorelin.